Academic appeals for coursework students

 For final exams/assessments you may not be able to receive a response by your unit coordinator before staff go on holiday or the University closes for the summer break.
 The important thing is to email your unit coordinator within 15 working days of the decision, as this ensures your appeal is submitted in time regardless of when you receive a response.

-Stage 2 – Applications for review
+Stage 2 – application for review

 Your application must be submitted within 20 working days from the date you received the outcome of your informal appeal.
-Your application letter should carefully explain your reasons for appealing the academic decision and clearly explain any breaches in due process.
+Your application should carefully explain your reasons for appealing the academic decision and clearly explain any breaches in due process.

 The faculty or Student Administrative Services will acknowledge receipt of your application within 3 working days.